pybricks/pybricks.github.io/learn/flow-basics/waiting-repeating.md

 {% include block-program.html
 path="L05_1_square_repeat"
-caption="Drive in an oval shape with two straights and two half-circles." width="100%"
+caption="Drive in a square forever, with beeps before and after each square." width="100%"
 %}

-This program makes the robot play a low pitch sound, drive in a square shape, and then play a higher pitch sound.
+This program makes the robot play a low-pitch sound, drive in a square shape, and then play a higher-pitch sound.
 This whole sequence repeats forever.

-**Challenge #4.1.??: Chicken or the egg, revisited** ⸺ With the program above, you'll hear two beeps between successive squares.
-Perhaps surprisingly, you hear the higher pitch beep first.
+**Challenge #4.1.D: Chicken or the egg, revisited** ⸺ With the program above, you'll hear two beeps between successive squares.
+Perhaps surprisingly, you hear the higher-pitch beep first.
 Why is that?
 {: .notice--primary}

-**Challenge #4.1.??: Try again** ⸺ Replicate the program shown above but swap the two repeat blocks.
+**Challenge #4.1.E: Try again** ⸺ Replicate the program shown above but swap the two repeat blocks.
 The outer one should repeat 4 times and the inner one should repeat forever.
 Now you don't hear a sound after each square, even though the Beep blocks are still there.
 Why is that? **Hint** ⸺ Add Print